+Facility Discussion

-Facility Discussion • What are some best practices you can use to ensure that automated alerts always receive the more appropriate and expeditions response? • What are some assumptions that may be made about the conditions causing an automated alert that could delay a counted or separate to al? • Share an experience when an automated alert may not have received the most appropriate or expeditions requesting.
+- What are some best practices you can use to ensure that automated alerts always receive the most appropriate and expeditious response? - .
+What are some assumptions that may be made about the conditions causing an automated alert that could delay a controller's response to it? - Share an experience when an automated alert may not have received the most appropriate or expeditious response.

-"THESE SLIDES ARE NOT TO BE USED AS AN MBI.
-THIS APPLICABLE MATERIAL WILL BE INCLUDED IN THE REQUIRED [JO 7200.21A] MONTHLY FACE TO FACE SAFE DISCUSSIONS.
+THESE SLIDES ARE NOT TO BE USED AS AN MBI, THIS APPLICABLE MATERIAL WILL BE INCLUDED IN THE REQUIRED (JO 7200.21A) MONTHLY FACE TO FACE SAFE DISCUSSIONS.